BETTER FROM THE VERY BEGINNING OF THE SUPPLY CHAIN

-About 58% of the wool we use is recycled.
+In 2022, 63% of the wool we used was recycled.
 We have also banned wool from sheep exposed to a painful process called mulesing.
-By 2025, 100% of our wool will either be recycled or organic.
+By 2025, 100% of our wool will be certified, organic or recycled.

 Many of our puffer jackets use down feathers from ducks and geese to keep you warm.
-We have committed to sourcing 100% of our down and feathers alligned with industry's Responsible Standards, to ensure that the animals are treated humanely and do not experience unnecessary harm.
+We have committed to sourcing 100% of our down and feathers more responsibly, to ensure that the animals are treated humanely and do not experience unnecessary harm.
 We get our down from farms that provide enough space for ducks and geese to run around and do not engage in inhumane practices like force-feeding or live-plucking.

 INNOVATING TOWARD THE NEXT GENERATION OF MATERIALS

 We have made a pretty good start on our Better Materials journey, but pretty good does not cut it.
 Where we want to go is next level, so we are investing in the next generation of material pioneers.
 Working closely with the Fashion FWD Lab, we have partnered with companies at the forefront of carbon-neutral and biodegradable material innovation like LENZING™ , Cradle to Cradle Certified® and SPINNOVA.
 From initial experiments to market-ready products, we are playing a lead role in the development of circular fibers, better production methods, new business models and smarter ways of manufacturing.

 Through our parent company BESTSELLER, we are partnering with organizations like Fashion